-Hiking in Nepal Himalayas, it's not a rocket-science but just a passion.
-You don't have to be a professional athlete or mountaineer to complete the Manaslu Circuit Trek.
-On the other hand, it doesn't also mean that it is as simple as walking or running in the park.
+Hiking in Nepal Himalayas, it’s not a rocket-science but just a passion.
+You don’t have to be a professional athlete or mountaineer to complete the Manaslu Circuit Trek.
+On the other hand, it doesn’t also mean that it is as simple as walking or running in the park.
 Especially when it comes to the high altitude, a certain level of fitness and essential preparation helps tremendously to success the trek.
 In the end, reading this article will let you know how difficult it is to trek Manaslu Base Camp Trek in Nepal.
 Whether your fitness and experience will fit for this trek?
 Or How can you prepare in advance?
-Most of my customer inquire ‘how difficult is Manaslu Trek’?
+Most of my customers inquire ‘how difficult is Manaslu Trek’?
 Do we have to trek somewhere before going around Larke Pass in Mount Manaslu?
-Therefore, we are here with a piece of independent advice and information to prepare that you should consider taking up this trek.
+Therefore, we are here with a piece of independent advice and information about Manaslu Trek Difficulty and to prepare that you should consider taking up this trek.

 Local bus or a private jeep is the only way to reach the trailhead.
 Sotikhola a small mountain village near Arughat Nepal located at 710m ( 2,328 ft).
 Higher the altitude lower the Oxygen level in the atmosphere.
 A majority that people are coming to the Himalayas from low land should always remember, irrespective of your fitness or muscular capacity.
 That means you shouldn’t assume 10 Km a day it’s not as easy as running in the park.
 You should prepare yourself at least 6-8 hours of walking which would gain roughly 400-500m of elevation every day.
 Regarding the distance per day, Manaslu trek is fairly less distance compear to any other Trek in Nepal.